ptolle-me/Auto-Alias-Plugin/README.md

 ## Note
 - The plugin is still in beta and in need of feedback!
 Please give feedback via Github Issues or email me directly: ptolemy8@protonmail.com
-- Page titles are not stored by the plugin or retained by OpenAI.
-They are temporarily sent to the OpenAI API to generate aliases.
+- Page titles are temporarily sent to the OpenAI API to generate aliases.
+They are not stored by the plugin and OpenAI does not retain the data or use it train their models as per their [API privacy policy](https://openai.com/enterprise-privacy/)
 - It is a closed-source plugin, reviewed by Obsidian developers

 ## FAQ's